alexjvr1/BombinaVariegata/NoteBook.md

 >>> there are more developped for BOVA or/and BOBO, but I should ask Jean-Pierre Vacher (the first that conducted the genetic analyses on Bombina) why he selected only those ones.

+##ddRAD

+Since the aim of the study is to infer movement between populations, it seems like using many markers would give the highest probability of finding these signatures in a population with low expected genetic divergence.

+We will try a ddRAD approach on the *B.variegata*

+**B.variegata* has a very large genome: 9-10pg ~10Gb.

+This is >2x as large as Rana temporaria.
+Since I am already getting rather low coverage for my samples, using a different enzyme combination is probably wise.

+- For Rana temporaria, I am currently using a 6-cutter (EcoRI) and a 4-cutter (MseI).
+- GeCKo protocol uses a 6-cutter (PstI) and a 4-cutter (MspI)
+- Alan Brelsford has switched to an 8-cutter (SbfI) with a 4-cutter (MseI)

+2 samples each were chosen from 2 locations.

+Aim:
+1. Find enzyme combination